 If one or both of you are lacking the proper hiking gear for the trail you want to take, it can be disastrous.
-Proper hiking shoes, clothes, water bottle or hydration pack, and first aid kit are a minimum for all my hikes.
+Proper hiking shoes, clothes, a water bottle or hydration pack, and a first aid kit are a minimum for all my hikes.

 When Is Hiking on a Date a Good Idea?

 Okay, I’ll concede.

 If you want to go on a first date with someone you’ve known for a while, hiking might be a good idea.
 If you’re both athletic and into the outdoors, it is a great way to learn more about each other.

 For example, going hiking on a first date with someone you know from class, church, club, organization, work, or social group might be okay.

 Your Hiking First Date Is a Double Date

 If you’re on a double date whether it’s a blind date or other and you know two out of three of the other people on the hike date it might be all right.
 You’re still stuck if you don’t like your date.
 But at least you’re safer.

 Exercise good judgment.
 If you don’t know two out of the other three, I’d opt for the coffee shop again.

 Hiking Date on the Second Date or Beyond